 The most competitive candidates for admission into LPS are those who have approximately 60 transferable credit hours (OR an AA or AS degree with 60 transferable hours; not an AAS) and a combined cumulative transfer GPA of 3.0 from every college/university attended.
 However, emphasis will be placed on the most recent academic coursework completed.

 Transfer credit should include a sufficient number of social science courses to satisfy the general education component of the major.
 In addition, transfer students must have taken and passed a college level math course and a college level English course comparable to NCSU's ENG 101 (4 hours) to be eligible.

-To earn the B.A. degree in LPS, you must be admitted to the program by the Office of Undergraduate Admissions.
-We recommend that you submit your undergraduate admissions application according to these guidelines:
+To earn the B.A. degree in LPS, you must be admitted to the program by the Office of Undergraduate Admissions; click on Transfer Applicants tab for current deadlines.

 Plan of study

 Although precise course requirements depend on what the individual student transfers in, students admitted to the LPS program may pursue full-time or part-time study.
 A full-time student taking four courses (12 credit hours) in each of the Fall, Spring and Summer terms can complete 36 credit hours in a year; thus, full-time students admitted with 60 credit hours can complete the estimated 62 credit hours required for graduation in less than two years.
 Part-time students will take longer, depending on course load.